AleG03/awsm/README.md

 This flow is for legacy profiles that use an IAM user's `role_arn` and `mfa_serial`.

 1.  **Activate the profile and get credentials:**
-    The `acp` command will prompt you for your MFA token.
+    The `awsmp` command will prompt you for your MFA token.
     ```bash
-    $ acp your-iam-profile-name
+    $ awsmp your-iam-profile-name
     IAM profile detected.
 Using STS to get credentials...
     Enter MFA token for arn:aws:iam::...: 123456
     ✔ Credentials for profile 'your-iam-profile-name' are set.